asvd/helios-merge/README.md

 Optionally you may download the distribution using [this link](https://github.com/asvd/helios-merge/releases/download/v0.1/helios-merge-0.1.tar.gz).
-In latter case you will have to launch it as `nodejs helios-merge.js` instead of simply `helios-merge` in the examples above.
+In latter case you will have to launch it as `nodejs helios-merge.js` instead of simply `helios-merge` in the examples below.